 Your employees will gladly participate in your greening efforts if they see results: from three reams of paper a day, you now only use up one; your electricity bill has gone down; and their carpooling has not only lessened the amount of carbon emitted in the air, but also provided them with new friends!
 Post your progress on a bulletin board near the pantry to motivate your staff further.

-There are many things you can do to decrease your company’s environmental impact while maintaining, and even increasing, your efficiency.
+There are many things you can do to decrease your company’s environmental impact, like getting an ecology survey.
+It can help make your company be more eco-friendly, it can also help with maintaining, and even increasing, your efficiency.
 Make the most of what technology offers and make sure that everyone participates for the best and greenest results.